AdobeDocs/campaign-classic.en/help/web/using/adding-fields-to-a-web-form.md

   ![](assets/s_ncs_admin_survey_txt_ex.png)

-* **Number**: lets the user enter a number on one line. for more on this, refer to [Adding numbers](#adding-numbers).
+* **Number**: lets the user enter a number on one line. for more on this, refer to [Add numbers](#adding-numbers).

   When the page is approved, field content is checked to make sure the value entered is compatible with the field.
-For more on this, refer to [Defining control settings](../../web/using/form-rendering.md#defining-control-settings).
+For more on this, refer to [Define control settings](../../web/using/form-rendering.md#defining-control-settings).

 * **Password**: lets the user enter text on a single line.
 During text entry, the characters are replaced by periods: